 First World War: Wireless and Secret Listening Stations

-Historic England is funding a project to identify the most significant wireless stations that listened in to German signals, communicated with shipping and co-ordinated the air defence of the country.
+Historic England has funded a project to identify the most significant wireless stations that listened in to German signals, communicated with shipping and co-ordinated the air defence of the country.

 From the late 19th century the earth was ringed by undersea telegraph cables that carried the world’s commercial and diplomatic communications.
 One of the first acts of war by the British was the cutting of German cable connections, thereby forcing them to rely on their long-range wireless stations.

 This in turn opened up new possibilities of listening into German diplomatic communications, as well as military and naval wireless traffic.
 To date relatively little work has been done on the birth of this subject, especially on the locations and forms of these early wireless and signals intelligence sites.